Amazon mum on reports it will split new headquarters

-NEW YORK (AP) - Online leader Amazon Inc. refused comment Tuesday on reports that it plans to split its new headquarters between two locations, possibly in New York City and Arlington, Virginia.
+NEW YORK (AP) - Amazon isn't commenting on reports that it plans to split its new headquarters between facilities in two cities rather than choosing just one.

-The Wall Street Journal and New York Times reported that the company would locate the new facilities in Arlington's Crystal City area and in another city.
-Queens on Long Island in New York appears a likely choice, but the Wall Street Journal said Dallas, Texas, was also in discussions.
+The New York Times, citing unnamed people familiar with the decision-making process, said the company is nearing deals to locate in Queens in New York City and in the Crystal City area of Arlington, Va., outside Washington, D.C.
+The Wall Street Journal, which also reported the plan to split the headquarters between two cities, says Dallas is still a possibility as well.

-A company spokesman, Adam Sedo, reached by phone in Seattle said that Amazon would not comment on "rumors and speculation."
+Spokesman Adam Sedo said Amazon, which will also keep its original headquarters in Seattle, would not comment on "rumors and speculation."

+Amazon's decision to set up another headquarters set off an intense competition to win the company and its promise of 50,000 new jobs.
+Some locations sought to stand out with stunts, but Amazon emphasized it wanted incentives like tax breaks and grants.
+It also wanted a city with more than 1 million people, an airport within 45 minutes, direct access to mass transit and room to expand.

+The unexpected decision to evenly divide the 50,000 jobs between two cities will allow the company to recruit enough talent and also relieve pressures from demand for housing and transportation, the Wall Street Journal reported.

 The New York Times said Amazon executives met last month with New York Gov. Andrew Cuomo and the state had offered possibly hundreds of millions of dollars' worth of subsidies.
 They also met with New York City Mayor Bill de Blasio, it said.